YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 This technique assumes that all reflective objects in the scene can **see** (and therefore reflect) the **exact same surroundings**.

-This works quite well for the game’s main character (a shiny car, say) if it is in open space but is unconvincing when the character passes into different surroundings; it looks strange if a car drives into a tunnel but the sky is still visibly reflected in its windows.
+This works quite well for the game’s main character (a shiny car, say) if it is in open space but is unconvincing when the character **passes into different surroundings**; it looks strange if a car drives into a tunnel but the sky is still visibly reflected in its windows.

 **Unity improves on basic reflection mapping** through the use of **Reflection Probes**, which **allow the visual environment to be sampled at strategic points** in the scene.

-You should generally place them at every point where the appearance of a reflective object would change noticeably (**eg, tunnels, areas near buildings and places where the ground colour changes**).
+You should generally **place them at every point where the appearance of a reflective object would change noticeably** (**eg, tunnels, areas near buildings and places where the ground colour changes**).

 > **Note**: When a **reflective object** **passes near to a probe**, the reflection sampled by the probe can be used for the object’s reflection map.
 Furthermore, **when several probes are nearby**, Unity can **interpolate between them to allow for gradual changes in reflections**.